 - LEGISLATION: Author of AB 1822 (2010), "Chelsea's Law" which included "a true life without parole sentencing option for the most serious first-time offenders, fifty-one separate penalty increases for sex crimes perpetrated against children, [and] the allowance for lifetime parole and polygraph testing for sex offenders on parole."

 - LEGISLATION: Author of AB 754 (2011), which permits a person who is deployed on active military service outside of the state to have a declaration of candidacy, nomination paper, or any other paper necessary to run for office filed by an attorney.
 Previously, candidates had to be present in order to sign the "declaration of candidacy" and "nomination paper" forms.
 This law was written to permit Assemblyman Jeff Gorell to file for reelection while deployed to Afghanistan during the 2012 filing period.

 - Mindy served as Press Secretary, Bush-Cheney 2000; Director of Public Affairs, US Department of Justice; Director of Communications, Republican National Committee; Senior Advisor, Bush-Cheney 2004, Deputy Campaign Manager, Schwarzenegger 2006; Deputy Chief of Staff for Governor Arnold Schwarzenegger.
-Mindy was a 2005 Woman of the Year (Selected by Assemblyman George Plescia)
+Mindy was also a 2005 Woman of the Year (Selected by Assemblyman George Plescia).

 - GOOD DEED: Fletcher helped keep a man from commiting suicide by hanging himself from a bridge over the American River in Sacramento.
 In January 2010, Fletcher was taking a lunchtime jog around the city when he noticed a man sitting on the bridge with a rope around his neck.
-Fletcher spoke with the man and stayed there until the man stepped back from the ledge.
+Fletcher spoke with the man until the man stepped back from the ledge.